mniedermaier/CybICS/training/physical_process/README.md

 **Hint**: The flag appears on the FUXA HMI, when the blowout was triggered.
 <details>
   <summary>Solution</summary>
-  After login on the FUXA dashboard witch to the "System" view.
+  After login on the FUXA dashboard switch to the "System" view.
   By closing the "System Valve" (SV) and enabling the Compressor (C), the pressure is rising.
   After a certain time, the pressure in the High Pressure Tank (HTB)